-EDU 512 Educational Psychology and Measurement (3) This graduate course involves the study of teaching/learning processes.
+EDU 512 Educational Psychology and Measurement (3) This graduate course involves the study of assessment practices in K-12 schools.
 Students learn the nature of educational psychology and applications of major learning theories.
-They identify specific relations among learning and characteristics of learners, including cognitive, language psychosocial and moral development.
-Discussion centers on thinking skills, problem solving and motivation in the classroom.
-Students learn strategies used in assessment and evaluation of learning.
+Students learn the scope of assessment and evaluation of learning.
 Appropriate use of instructional technology is integrated into instruction and pedagogy.